 Due to random nature of MFCN network interference and rotation of ATS stations antenna the following steps could be used:

 Points of calculation / monitoring of f.s. level are replaced from the location of ATS station location to the borderline.
-Figure 29 below demonstrates the reason for the need to transfer the point of calculation / monitoring to borderline.
+Figure 29 below shows the need to transfer the test point for the calculation / monitoring to borderline.